NinaZumel/NinaZumel.github.io/_books/2014-09-11-a-thousand-forests-in-one-acorn.md

 ---
+author: Valerie Miles (Editor)
 author_profile: true
+book_category: Literary Fiction
+date: 2014-09-11
 layout: review
-date: 2014-09-11
-title: "A Thousand Forests in One Acorn"
-author: Valerie Miles (Editor)
-book_category: Literary Fiction
 olid: OL27164553M
+title: A Thousand Forests in One Acorn
 ---

 The original post only linked to my review of the book at *The Mantle* -- but that magazine is gone, and alas, I no longer have the review.